Wildhoney/Switzerland/README.md

 ### Using State

-As using attributes isn't the most elegant approach to updating components, we can instead choose to use another state manager &mndash; think [Redux](https://github.com/reactjs/redux), [mobx](https://github.com/mobxjs/mobx), or in the following case the React-esque `setState`/`state` approach.
+As using attributes isn't the most elegant approach to updating components, we can instead choose to use another state manager &mdash; think [Redux](https://github.com/reactjs/redux), [mobx](https://github.com/mobxjs/mobx), or in the following case the React-esque `setState`/`state` approach.

 > Note: Try *fiddling* with the [JSFiddle we've created](https://jsfiddle.net/chs2fnod/) for your convenience!